The Ultimate Zanzibar Visitor’s Guide

 Passport

-Before you can even start to think about your visit to Zanzibar, you need to make sure that you can meet the Tanzania entrance requirements.
 If you don’t meet the requirements, you will not be allowed entry into the country.
-To assist you in ensuring you meet the necessary requirements, I have outlined the passport and VISA requirements in this guide for you to review in my Zanzibar visitor’s guide below.
+This will put a huge damper on your safari plans.
+To assist you in ensuring you meet the requirements, I have linked to my Tanzania Entrance Requirements guide for you to review below.

 Immunization Requirements and Recommendations